aepdev/apecomstat/README.md

-# Minimalistic, yet fully-featured Vuex example
+# Becoming APE COM

-A Work-in-Progress by @gbezyuk
+A Collaboration Landing Zone by @aepdev

-This branch cointains some incrementably adoptable standalone Vue examples.

-See tags: @step0, @step0.1, @step1 —  and so on.

-We start with a simple HTML-embedded example, and gradually move to a fully-functional WebPack-based application.

-You will need some sort of static HTTP server to run some of the examples.
-You could use `http-server`:
+To simulate locally the static server app service serving this page from AZU, you will need some sort of static HTTP server to run some of the examples.
+You could use

+`http-server`:

 ```bash
 # installation